ishandandekar/This_Is_A_Disaster/README.md

 # This_Is_A_Disaster

 :wave: Hello and welcome to **This_Is_A_Disaster**.
-This is my first natural-language-processing project.
-Also, make sure to visit the official website of this project.
+This is my first natural-language-processing project and also my first attempt to a formal machine-learning competition!

 ## Introduction

 In this project, I try to classify tweets which are related to a natural disaster or not.
 I make an attempt on the **`nlp-getting-started`** competition available on Kaggle.
 Check the competition [here](https://www.kaggle.com/competitions/nlp-getting-started/overview).
-In this competition, we have to classify whether these tweets are about a natural disaster.
-I use neural networks, create models and try to improve on them using various layers and methods.
+The objective of the competition was to classify whether a tweet is related to a natural disaster or not.
+The target is set as `1` if the tweet is related to a disaster and `0` otherwise.

 ## Data